-One thing you’ll want to consider before picking your seeds is which strain will work best within your own circumstances.
+Consider which strain will work best within your own circumstances.
 You’ll need to consider height, flowering time, the amount of yield, along with the psychoactive and palliative effects.
 Be sure to consult the infographic below to figure out which variety of seeds will work best for you.

 Northern Lights by Sensi Seeds